electronicvisions/hbp-sp9-guidebook/pm/using_pm_newflow.rst

       File "<string>", line 1, in <module>
     ImportError: No module named pyhmf

 occurs, either the installation failed or the environment variables responsible for finding the module are wrong.
 In that case, double check if you followed the instructions 1:1.

 Usage
 -----

-``pyhmf`` is the C++ implementation of ``pynn`` for the NMPM1.
-To allow you to change the simulation/emulation backend easily, it is adviced to give the ``pyhmf`` module an other name like ``pynn``:
+``PyHMF`` is the C++ implementation of ``PyNN`` for the BrainScaleS Wafer-Scale System.
+To allow you to change the simulation/emulation backend easily, it is advised to give the ``pyhmf`` module an other name like ``pynn``:

 .. code-block:: python

+    #import pynn.nest as pynn # if you want to use nest
-		import pyhmf as pynn
+    import pyhmf as pynn # if you want to use the BrainScaleS Wafer-Scale System

-We also need the helper module ``pymarocco`` that takes care of hardware and marocco specific settings:
+The helper module ``pymarocco`` provides access to mapping-specific settings and mapping result data:

 .. code-block:: python